sikuli/sikuli/docs/source/region.rst

 ``try: ... except: ...``.

-If you are not used to programming using the Python language or because of other reasons, you might just want to bypass the exception handling (ignore it) or interactively react on a FindFailed situation (e.g. optionally repeat the find).
+If you are not used to programming using the Python language or because of other reasons, you might just want to bypass the exception handling, which means just ignoring it (None is returned in that case).
+Or you might interactively react on a FindFailed situation (e.g. optionally repeat the find).
 Read more about concepts and options at: :ref:`Exception FindFailed <ExceptionFindFailed>`.

 If you have **multiple monitors**, please read